-The Seal Initiative is a dynamic, activity-based framework that encourages businesses to embark on the Seal journey – a proactive, ongoing process through which business entities identify and address human rights issues within their business operations and supply chains and implement sustainable actions one at a time.
+The Seal Initiative is a dynamic, activity-based framework that encourages formal businesses to embark on the Seal journey – a proactive, ongoing process through which business entities identify and address human rights issues within their business operations and supply chains and implement sustainable actions at their own pace.

 WHY IS THERE A NEED FOR THE SEAL INITIATIVE?